Easy-to-read medicine information about atenolol – what is it, how to take atenolol safely and possible side effects.

 |Side effects||What should I do?|

-- Atenolol may interact with a few medications and herbal supplements so check with your doctor or pharmacist.
+- Atenolol may interact with a few medications and herbal supplements so check with your doctor or pharmacist before starting atenolol or before starting any new medicines.

 - Also, check with your pharmacist before taking over-the-counter medicines such as: